-The Boy Scouts of America's NOVA Awards program incorporates learning with cool activities and exposure to science, technology, engineering and mathematics (STEM) for Cub Scouts, Boy Scouts, and Venturers.
+The Boy Scouts of America's NOVA Awards program incorporates learning with cool activities and exposure to science, technology, engineering and mathematics (STEM) for Cub Scouts, Scouts BSA, and Venturers.
 The hope is that the requirements and activities for earning these awards stimulates interest in STEM-related fields and shows how science, technology, engineering and mathematics apply to everyday living and the world around them.
 Counselors and mentors help bring this engaging, contemporary, and fun program to life for youth members.

 For their first Nova award, Scouts earn the distinctive Nova award patch.
 After that, a Scout can earn three more Nova awards, each one recognized with a separate pi (Π) pin-on device that attaches to the patch.
 The patch and the three devices represent each of the four STEM topics-science, technology, engineering, and mathematics.